Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 14. __RESTORED: Velvet - Cockfight__ (Requires BG:EE, EET or Infinity Animations)

-    Allows to bet on cockfights at Nashkel Carnival.
+    Bet on cockfights at Nashkel Carnival.

 15. __RESTORED: Nim Furlwing__ (Also included in BG1 Unfinished Business or Northern Tales of the Sword Coast)